JuanjoFernandez/pharmaceutical/readme.md

 ### *04/19/2021
 - Plotted measurements by drug regimen using both pandas and pyplot
 - Pie chart of mouse sex distribution using both pandas and pyplot
+- Created new table with final tumor volume